BheemeshPujari/Python/README.md

 4. Length
 len() is a built-in function that returns the length of the object.
 The length of a string is the number of characters in the string.
-This will always be an integer.
+This will always be an integer. len only works on a "sequence (such as a string, bytes, tuple, list, or range) or a collection (such as a dictionary, set, or frozen set),
 ```python
 print(len(first_word))
 <!--Output: 5